-- If you want to play the recorded audio recorder song immediately, touch the ▶/■ button. - For more information on playback operations, see "Playing Back a Song from the Audio Recorder" (page EN-125).
+- If you want to play the recorded audio recorder song immediately, touch the ▶/■ button. - For more information on playback operations, see "Playing Back a Song from the Audio Recorder" (page EN-119).

 - Audio recorder songs are saved with the file name "TAKE.wav" (where is 01 to 99).
-Up to 99 songs can be recorded to the USB flash drive.
+Up to 99 songs can be recorded to the internal memory and USB flash drive, respectively.
 Each time a recording is made, a file is automatically created with the next number in sequence in the destination memory (internal or USB).
-For information on what to do if you get a "Too Many Files" message and cannot start recording, see "Error Messages" (page EN-168). - The FUNCTION button is inoperative during recording.
+For information on what to do if you get a "Too Many Files" message and cannot start recording, see "Error Messages" (page EN-162). - The FUNCTION button is inoperative during recording.
 In addition, the function names of the functions in the F Button Menu that cannot be used are displayed as "----". - The Digital Piano's audio recorder records in WAV format.
 Recording in MP3 format is not supported. - The table below lists the audio data that can be recorded and played back on the Digital Piano.

-WAV format (Record and playback) The maximum recorded length of a file is approximately 25 minutes, and up to 99 files can be recorded (however, this depends on the available capacity of the USB flash drive used).
+USB flash drive WAV format (Record and playback) Internal memory: USB flash drive The maximum recorded length of a file is approximately 25 minutes, and up to 99 files can be recorded (however, this depends on the available capacity of the USB flash drive used).
 There is no limit to the playback time of a single file (depends on the available capacity of the USB flash drive).
-MP3 format (Playback only) There is no limit to the playback time of a single file (depends on the available capacity of the USB flash drive).
+If there is no existing data in the internal memory, it is possible to record for up to approximately 18 minutes.
+Up to 99 files can be recorded within a total recording time of approximately 18 minutes.
+The maximum playback time for a single file is approximately 18 minutes.